Also known as: Splenectomy, Laparoscopic splenectomy or Spleen removal - laparoscopic

 - Screening blood tests, special imaging tests, and other tests to make sure you are healthy enough to have surgery

 - Transfusions to receive extra red blood cells and platelets, if you need them

-The spleen helps your body fight germs and infections.
-It also helps filter your blood.
+The spleen is in the upper part of the belly, on the left side underneath the ribcage.
+The spleen helps the body fight germs and infections.
+It also helps filter the blood.

 The spleen is removed while you are under general anesthesia (asleep and pain-free).
-Your surgeon may do either an open splenectomy or a laparoscopic splenectomy.
+The surgeon may do either an open splenectomy or a laparoscopic splenectomy.